Return to UCSF Voicemail service page

 How do I access and set up my voicemail for the first time?

-1. Call the Voice Access number appropriate for your location, as listed below:
+1. Call the voice access number appropriate for your location, as listed below:

 2. Enter your Personal Identification Number (PIN), and press #.
 Note: If this is your first time logging in, enter your temporary PIN and press #.
 You will be prompted to select a new PIN and enter it.
 Your temporary PIN will be provided when your account is set up.